github/developer.github.com/content/v3/media.md

 ---
-title: Custom Mime Types | GitHub API
+title: Custom Media Types | GitHub API
 ---

-# GitHub Mime Types
+# GitHub Media Types

-Custom mime types are used in the API to let consumers choose the format of the data they wish to receive.
+Custom media types are used in the API to let consumers choose the format of the data they wish to receive.
 This is done by adding one or more of the following types to the `Accept` header when you make a request.
-Mime types are specific to resources, allowing them to change independently and support formats that other resources don't.
+Media types are specific to resources, allowing them to change independently and support formats that other resources don't.

-All GitHub mime types look like this:
+All GitHub media types look like this:

     application/vnd.github[.version].param[+json]

-The most basic mime types the API supports are:
+The most basic media types the API supports are:

     application/json
     application/vnd.github+json